 As part of the processing of your personal data, decisions may be made by automated means.

 We may automatically decide that you pose a fraud or money laundering risk or if our processing reveals your behaviour to be consistent with that of known fraudsters or money launderers; or is inconsistent with your previous submissions; or you appear to have deliberately hidden your true identity.

-We also make automated decisions based on the information that you provide, and that we gather from third parties, as part of your application to determine your financial profile.
+We make automated decisions based on the information that you provide, and that we gather from third parties, as part of your application to determine your financial profile.
 We may use automated decisions to provide you with a price reflecting your profile.
 The outcome of these automated decisions may mean that we do not approve your application for one of our products, or that our pricing is adjusted based on the information we have.

-Whenever we, or anyone we share your data with, transfer your personal data outside of the European Economic Area, we impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the European Economic Area.
+Whenever we, or anyone we share your data with, transfer your personal data outside of the United Kingdom or European Economic Area, we impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the European Economic Area.
 We may also require the recipient to subscribe to ‘international frameworks’ intended to enable secure data sharing.